-Indemnity claims had been settling quicker through 2019, primarily driven by the reforms of SB 863 and SB 1160.
+Indemnity claims had been settling quicker through the first quarter of 2020, primarily driven by the reforms of SB 863 and SB 1160.

 Average claim closing rates declined sharply beginning in the second quarter of 2020 due to the pandemic.